 You are strongly recommended to read the guide.
 It provides a detailed explanation of academic misconduct, the procedures which must be followed when an academic misconduct offence is suspected and the possible penalties.

-In order to avoid academic misconduct, the College is committed to continually educating its students on how to develop good academic practice and writing skills.
+In order to avoid academic misconduct, the University Centre is committed to continually educating its students on good academic practice and writing skills.
 The following support is available and it is recommended that you take advantage of this: